mitvpatel97/tweetybird/README.md

 ## Background and Overview
   ### Motivation:
-  * Flappy Bird will always stand out to me as a childhood favorite.
+  * Flappy Bird will always stand out to me as an iconic elevator game.
 I decided to clone the game because I wanted to learn more about sprites and how to account for collisions.
-This was a super fun project and I hope to write more games in the future!
+This was a really insightful project.

   ### Goals
   * Animate tweetybird and background by utilizing sprite sheet on HTML5 canvas for dynamic and smooth rendering